Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Materials and methods

 \subsubsection{Complete lung registration}

-After rigid initialization, deformable image registration of the complete lung was performed.
-The intensity term $\mathcal{D}$ was computed only inside \Seg{CBCT}{lung}, with $\eta = 50$ to remove noisy gradient information.
-The boundary term $\mathcal{B}$ and the regularization term $\mathcal{R}$ were computed inside \Seg{CBCT}{lung} extended by 5~mm to include boundary information.
-As such, the sliding motion between the lung surface and the thoracic wall was taken into account, but not that between the lobes.

-The main purpose of this registration procedure was the estimation of the lobe segmentations in the intraoperative CBCT \Seg{CBCT}{lobes}.
-This was achieved by using the resulting transformation $\Trans{complete}$ to warp the corresponding \Seg{CT}{lobes}.
+After rigid initialization, deformable registration of the complete lung was performed.
+The intensity term $\mathcal{D}$ was computed inside \Seg{CBCT}{lung}, using $\eta=50$ to remove noisy gradient information.
+The boundary $\mathcal{B}$ and the regularization $\mathcal{R}$ terms were computed inside \Seg{CBCT}{lung} \review{morphologically dilated} by 5~mm to include boundary information.
+This step allowed estimating the lobe segmentations in the intraoperative CBCT \Seg{CBCT}{lobes}.
+This was achieved by warping \Seg{CT}{lobes} with the resulting transformation $\Trans{complete}$.